PSTET 2025: Notification, Application Form, Pattern, Syllabus & Eligibility Criteria

 PSTET Eligibility Criteria 2025

-Candidates should check the PSTET eligibility criteria 2025 before filling out the application form.
+Candidates should check the PSTET eligibility criteria 2025 before submitting the application form.
 The candidature of the candidates will be cancelled if they fail to meet the eligibility criteria.
 Have a look at the eligibility conditions in terms of age limit and educational qualification below:

 PSTET Age Limit: